Last Updated on April 23, 2021

-What’s great about the Sinclair Method and pharmacological extinction is that, when implemented correctly, it gives most people the option to drink moderately if they so choose.
-Naltrexone reduces your cravings for alcohol, and helps you relearn to drink like a “normal” person, which means you don’t actually need to be abstinent.
-And if abstinence is your ultimate goal, TSM can also help, by freeing you from having to battle cravings long-term.
+What’s great about the Sinclair Method and pharmacological extinction is that, when done correctly, it gives most people the option to drink moderately if they wish.
+By reducing your cravings for alcohol, naltrexone helps you relearn to drink like a “normal” person—which means you don’t actually need to be abstinent.
+And if abstinence is your ultimate goal, TSM can also help by freeing you from having to battle cravings in sobriety.

 For me, going abstinent “cold-turkey” before TSM never worked in any permanent way.
 The Alcohol Deprivation Effect would kick in, and I’d find myself battling cravings regularly, having to “white-knuckle” my way through sobriety.
 Ultimately, like many others, I’d relapse again.
 I did this dozens of times before I found TSM, and finally put an end to my cravings.
 After that, abstinence happened on its own.